Gerald Wiesner

-Gerald William Wiesner, O.M.I., (born June 25, 1937) is a Canadian prelate of the Roman Catholic Church.
-He was ordained Bishop of the Diocese of Prince George Feb 22 1993 and retired on Jan 3 2013.
-Stephen Arthur Jensen succeeded him as the new Bishop of Prince George.
+Gerald William Wiesner (born June 25, 1937) is a Canadian prelate of the Roman Catholic Church.
+He was ordained bishop of the Diocese of Prince George on February 22, 1993 and retired on January 3, 2013.
+Stephen Arthur Jensen succeeded him as the new bishop of Prince George.

 Ordination

 Wiesner was ordained a priest in 1963.
 He taught at Newman Theological College in Edmonton and was named Provincial Superior of the Oblates of St. Mary's Province in Saskatoon in 1984.
 He was ordained Bishop of Prince George on Feb 22, 1993 and served as President of the Canadian Conference of Catholic Bishops from 1999 to 2001 and a member of its Permanent Council from 1995 to 2001.

 Diocese of Prince George

-Wiesner served as the Bishop of Prince George for 20 years.
+Wiesner served as the bishop of Prince George for 20 years.
 He initiated opportunities for adult faith development, oversaw the reorganization of the diocese and resolved its debt.
 On Jan 3, 2013, he retired from his post.